levelup/palabre-extensions/README.md

 `extensionicon` : the icon that will be used to represent your extension's services.
 See [guidelines](#guidelines)

-`Ì€maxKeptItesm`: number of articles that will be kept in database (cannot be higher than 10,000).
+`maxKeptItems`: number of articles that will be kept in database (cannot be higher than 10,000).
 This is not mandatory.
 By default Palabre keeps 10,000 articles.

 ### Authority declaration